Cracow Guitar Quartet

 In 2009 the ensemble was awarded the first prize at the 12th International Guitar Competition in Ile de Re, France.
 In 2010 the CM Records published the CD of the quartet "From Ballet to Tango" demonstrating the beauty and richness of dance music spreading over from the Renaissance to modernity, bridging the gap between Europe and South America, spanning a vast body of work, from masterpieces to enchanting folk-based compositions, all the being performed in the new intriguing sound of four classical guitars.
 This recording received excellent reviews in the Polish and foreign music press.

-In 2017 the ensemble was awarded the Grand Prix of the 5th International Master Competition for Music Teachers.
+In 2017 the ensemble was awarded the Grand Prix of the 5th International Master Competition for Music Teachers and in May of 2018 the 3rd prize at the 15th Altamira Gorizia International Guitar Competition in Italy.
 At present the Cracow Guitar Quartet is regarded as an outstanding Polish ensemble in classical guitar.

 Cracow Guitar Quartet has been performed for among others:

 International Guitar Festival - Polish Guitar Academy in Poznan

 International Guitar Festival - Lubuskie Spotkania Gitarowe In Zielona Góra